hackclub/hackpad/hackboards/Just Another Hackboard/BOM.md

 Bill Of Materials From HQ:

-- 1x 3D printed case, top plate in red, bottom case in black if possible.
+- 1x 3D printed case, top and middle plates in red, bottom case in black if possible.
 - 1x PCB
 - 1 Orpheus Pico MRC